 Tops things to know before you go – Sri Lanka: Weather, Costs, Transport and Nature

-Sri Lanka is one of the most popular up and coming tourist destinations of 2019.
+Sri Lanka is one of the most popular up and coming tourist destinations of 2019 with plenty of things to do for an adventurous traveller.
 With the pristine palm fringed beaches of the south coast, the ancient Buddhist temples of the golden triangle and scenic train journeys through high tea plantations there really is something for everyone.
 Wildlife is also a huge draw here with plentiful national parks full of elephants and leopards as well as huge blue whales to be spotted along the coast.
 Here is my run down of top tips to know before you go.

 The weather in Sri Lanka can vary hugely depending on where you are.
 There are two monsoons.
 The south west monsoon is wettest from April to June while the north east hits it’s peak between November and December.
 There is also an inter-monsoonal weather period that can affect anywhere on the island in October and November.
 I have to mention this is when I was last here and it didn’t affect travel too much and everything was heavily reduced out of peak season!
 Just make sure to take an umbrella for the odd downpour.